josephcogren/GW_CSCI6461/README.md

 Memory address: the IPL.txt will be loaded start from location 7.
 Any instruction from the GUI input or IPL.txt which try to access address less than 7 or bigger than 2048 will result machine fault 0 or 3, and then machine will halt and need to be resarted by pressing the IPL button. (the machine fault index will be displayed in the textbox above.)

-OPcode: the opcode in the machine right now are only load, store and halt which are 1, 2, 3.
+OPcode: the opcode in the machine right now are only load, store and halt which are 1, 2, and 3.
 Any other opcode inputed will result a machine fault 2 and the machine will halt.